Mazda CX-9 years to avoid — most common problems

 If you’re looking to purchase a dependable used SUV, you have a variety of Mazda CX-9 models to choose from.
 They give you the required interior space, comfort, and handling.
 Additionally, they only require a little maintenance and repairs.

-However, there are a few years you ought to steer clear of while hunting for a Mazda CX-9.
-Here are the top Mazda CX-9 iterations to avoid.
+However, there are a few years you ought to steer clear of while hunting for a Mazda CX-9, so we often get one particular question – what are the worst Mazda CX-9 years?
+The worst Mazda CX-9 years are 2008 and 2012, but here’s a complete overview:

 First-generation Mazda CX-9 (2008 and 2010-2013 model years)

 Car reviewers and consumers alike were pleased with the CX-9 when it was first introduced in 2007.
-The 2008 version of this Mazda SUV had many problems.
-Even though the 2008 CX-9 has some minor issues, its broken water pump is the primary reason we wouldn’t recommend buying it.
+However, the 2008 version of this Mazda SUV had many problems.
+The broken water pump is the primary reason we wouldn’t recommend buying it.
 This model has a history of water pump failures, eventually leading to engine failure.
-Many customers who purchased the 2008 Mazda CX-9 reported having complete water pump failures.

 Despite the positive reviews for the 2009 model, the 2010 Mazda CX-9 was similar to the 2008 version because many of the same problems remained.
 In particular, the water pump would eventually fail after 100,000 miles of driving.